Zontex/python-red-alert/README.md

 *    No, at least not for the developers. the military may have such capabilities.
      The prediction is not possible due to many parameters such as:
-     Where the rocket came from, how many fuel inside the rocket, what speed the rocket flying it, Directions of the rocket and weather conditions - something which make it impossible for any non-military individual, even with technology such as machine learning and prediction algorithms.
+     Where the rocket came from, How much fuel is inside the rocket, at what speed is the rocket flying, Directions of the rocket and weather conditions - something which make it impossible for any non-military individual, even with technology such as machine learning and prediction algorithms.